How Low Can You Go?: A Clinician's Overview of Anemia

 How to Correct Vitamin B12 Anemia

 Treatment of this type of anemia is more straightforward than IDA.
-Basically it just takes giving patients some B12.
-How much depends on how clinically severe the deficiency is.
+Basically, it just takes giving patients some B12.
+How much depends on how clinically severe the deficiency is and what route we’re using.

 How to Correct Anemia Due to Folate Deficiency